You Earned a Ticket!

 Two major tests compare the learning of students around the world.
 According to both of them, American students are not at the head of the class.

-Every three years, PISA (the Programme for International Student Assessment) tests a sample of 15-year-old students in over 70 countries in reading literacy, science and math.
-(In case you are wondering, "PISA" is pronounced like the name of the leaning tower.)
+Every three years, PISA (the Programme for International Student Assessment) tests a sample of 15-year-old students in over 70 countries in reading literacy, science and math. ("PISA" is pronounced like the name of the leaning tower.)
 In 2018, among the 35 major developed countries participating, American students scored about average in science and reading and below average in math.
-(The pandemic interrupted administration of the test; an update is expected after 2023.)

 Are America's lackluster results new?
 Well, no. The US education system has trailed those of the PISA leaders for a long time.
 Many of the countries that tend to rock the test are in Asia.
-The US also routinely scores lower than Canada, Australia, the UK and Germany.
+The US also routinely scores lower than Canada, Australia, the UK.

 How are TIMSS and PISA different?
 Glad you asked.
-Broadly, PISA emphasizes skills by asking students questions that require specific competencies.
-TIMSS, by contrast, emphasizes knowledge by asking questions that probe what students know.
+Broadly, PISA emphasizes skills by asking students questions that require specific abilities.
+TIMSS, by contrast, emphasizes knowledge by asking questions that measure what students know.
 Even so, rankings based on these tests tend to align more than they differ.

 How important are the PISA and TIMSS tests?